cambiotraining/hpc-intro-sanger/01-intro.md

 - Distinguish the roles of a _login node_ and a _compute node_.
 - Describe the role of a _job scheduler_.
 - Understand the difference between "scratch" and "home" storage.
+- Understand how files and folders are organised on the Sanger _farm_ servers.
 :::

 ## What is a HPC and what are its uses?